JimDesu/basis-lang/spec.md

 The record/object split (§5.11) is the surface manifestation of the buffer-backed/non-buffer division: records are byte-aggregates with no identity beyond their contents; objects are identity-bearing aggregates whose fields may include non-buffer types.
 The choice between them is the choice between byte-aggregate semantics and identity-bearing-aggregate semantics — not a graded distinction, but a categorical one.

 **Field access.** A record's fields are reached through the scope operator `::` (§9.6).
-The named form `record :: fieldName` selects the field by name; the positional form `record :: N` selects the Nth field by 1-based positional index, where positions are counted through `.inline` field promotion (§A.7).
-Both surfaces account for `.inline` uniformly: `.inline`-marked fields contribute their inner records' named fields to the outer's namespace *and* their inner records' positions to the outer's positional sequence.
-The `.inline`-field's own declared name remains a valid grouping reference — `outer :: inner` returns the inner-typed view of the inner's bytes — but does not correspond to a positional index.
+The named form `record :: fieldName` selects the field by name; the positional form `record :: N` selects the Nth field by 1-based positional index in declaration order.
 Out-of-range positional indices and unknown field names are static errors.

+A record-typed field may be declared with the `.splice` modifier (fully specified in §A.7), promoting the inner record's structure into the outer's accessible surface: each inner field name becomes directly addressable on the outer, and the inner's positions splice into the outer's positional sequence at the `.splice` field's site.
+Both `::` surfaces account for this promotion uniformly.
+The `.splice` field's declared name remains a valid grouping reference — `outer :: inner` returns the inner-typed view of the inner's bytes — but does not correspond to a positional index.

-Records also admit **inline forms** — anonymous declarations within a field or candidate position.
+Records also admit **inline definitions** — anonymous declarations within a field or candidate position.
 An inline record nested inside an outer record's field declaration produces a nominally distinct type per declaration site; the same field structure appearing in two separate outer records yields two distinct inline types.
-Named records are typically preferred for re-use; inline forms are a convenience for one-off compound structure inside another declaration.
+Named records are typically preferred for re-use; inline definitions are a convenience for one-off compound structure inside another declaration.

 ### 5.5 Buffer-Backed Subsumption